-...which are patient-centred, personalised, recoveryoriented, appropriately resourced and geared towards patient empowerment.
-They should be easy to access (e.g. affordable, limited waiting times, limited distances, provide reliable information on what is available and what persons affected by mental ill-health and carers are entitled to) and take account of the expertise of persons affected by mental ill-health in relation to their condition.

-...which are less fragmented; there should be better coordination and communication between health and social services as well as between the various medical specialists.

-- ...which aim to keep persons affected by mental ill-health in the community to the largest possible extent; community-based services need to be strengthened and developed. - ... which effectively support the human rights as well as the capacity and competence of people affected by mental ill-health to manage their condition. - ...which cater for a more holistic, proactive and preventative approach.
-Early detection and diagnosis is key; secondary and tertiary prevention are also crucial. - ...which officially recognise peer support as beneficial to persons affected by mental ill-health. - ...which are geared towards supporting persons affected by mental ill-health in the decision-making processes and aim for the least restrictive treatment and care alternative, safeguarding their freedom as much as possible. - ...which grant persons affected by mental ill-health the right of appeal of against decisions that are taken for him/her. - ...which help organisations to build capacity and support their efforts to amplify the voice of persons affected by mental ill-health as well as the practical services these organisations offer to persons affected by mental ill-health and their carers (e.g. psycho-education, peer support, dissemination of good practice). - ...which offer people using mental health services (persons affected by mental ill-health and carers) around the clock access to a crisis team.
+- ...which are patient-centred, personalised, recovery-oriented and geared towards patient empowerment.
+They should be easy to access (e.g. affordable, limited waiting times, limited distances, provide reliable information on what is available and what patients and carers are entitled to) and take account of the expertise of patients in relation to their condition. - ...which are less fragmented; there should be better coordination and communication between health and social services as well as between the various medical specialists. - ...which aim to keep patients in the community to the largest possible extent; community-based services need to be strengthened and developed. - ... which effectively support the civil rights as well as the capacity and competence of people affected by mental ill health to manage their condition - ...which cater for a more holistic, proactive and preventative approach.
+Early detection and diagnosis is key; secondary and tertiary prevention are also crucial. - ...which officially recognise peer support as beneficial to patients. - ...which are geared towards supporting patients in the decision-making processes and aim for the least restrictive treatment and care alternative, safeguarding the freedom of the patient as much as possible. - ...which grant patients the right of appeal of against decisions that are taken for him/her. - ...which help organisations to build capacity and support their efforts to amplify the voice of patients as well as the practical services these organisations offer to patients and carers (e.g. psycho-education, peer support, dissemination of good practice. - ...which offer people using mental health services (patients and carers) around the clock access to a crisis team. - ...which meaningfully engage in dialogue with patients with respect to their needs and how the system is providing the care and treatment they need, giving patients and their families a voice in the development of services.